moodle/devdocs/docs/apis/subsystems/output.md

 }
 ```

 The renderer exists to provide `render_<page>` methods for all renderables used in the plugin.
 A theme designer can provide a custom version of this renderer that changes the behaviour of any of the render methods and so to customize their theme.
 In this example, the render method for the index page (`render_index_page`) does 2 things.
 It asks the renderable to export it's data so that it is suitable for passing as the context to a template, and then renders a specific template with this context.
-A themer could either manipulate the data in the render method (e.g. removing menu entries), or change the template (change the generated HTML) to customize the output.
+A theme designer could either manipulate the data in the render method (e.g. removing menu entries), or change the template (change the generated HTML) to customize the output.

 The template used in this plugin is located in the plugin's templates folder.
-The template can also be overridden by a themer.
+The template can also be overridden by a theme designer.

 ```xml title="admin/tool/demo/templates/index_page.mustache"
 <div class="hero-unit">